seb1080/webOneBiteAtaTime/basics/authentication/auth.md

 ## Malicious attack

-- Session hijacking: Cookie Hijacking is the exploitation of a valid `session key` to gain unauthorized access to information or fonctionnality of a computer system.
+- Session hijacking: Cookie Hijacking is the exploitation of a valid `session key` to gain unauthorized access to information or functionality of a computer system.

-The session Hijacking can take the `source-routed` IP packets or the `blind hijacking` or `man-in-the-middle attack` using a sniffing programm to watch for the conversation.
+The session Hijacking can take the `source-routed` IP packets or the `blind hijacking` or `man-in-the-middle attack` using a sniffing program to watch for the conversation.

 ### Attack